siuying/picket/README.md

 - Open the browser at http://localhost:3000/
 - Login with default email: email@example.com and password: 9!cke7

+## Usage

+- Add sites by "Add" button
+- Sites will be checked every 5 minutes (configurable at config/application.yml)
+- On status change, email notification will be sent (configured in config/application.yml)

 ## License

 The MIT License